awsdocs/amazon-ec2-user-guide/doc_source/terminating-instances.md

 **Limits**
 You can't enable termination protection for Spot instances — a Spot instance is terminated when the Spot price exceeds your bid price\.
 However, you can prepare your application to handle Spot instance interruptions\.
 For more information, see [Spot Instance Interruptions](spot-interruptions.md)\.

-The `DisableApiTermination` attribute does not prevent Auto Scaling from terminating an instance\.
-For instances in an Auto Scaling group, use the following Auto Scaling features instead of Amazon EC2 termination protection:
+The `DisableApiTermination` attribute does not prevent Amazon EC2 Auto Scaling from terminating an instance\.
+For instances in an Auto Scaling group, use the following Amazon EC2 Auto Scaling features instead of Amazon EC2 termination protection:

 + To prevent instances that are part of an Auto Scaling group from terminating on scale in, use instance protection\.
 For more information, see [Instance Protection](http://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#instance-protection) in the *Amazon EC2 Auto Scaling User Guide*\.

-+ To prevent Auto Scaling from terminating unhealthy instances, suspend the `ReplaceUnhealthy` process\.
-For more information, see [Suspending and Resuming Auto Scaling Processes](http://docs.aws.amazon.com/autoscaling/ec2/userguide/as-suspend-resume-processes.html) in the *Amazon EC2 Auto Scaling User Guide*\.
++ To prevent Amazon EC2 Auto Scaling from terminating unhealthy instances, suspend the `ReplaceUnhealthy` process\.
+For more information, see [Suspending and Resuming Scaling Processes](http://docs.aws.amazon.com/autoscaling/ec2/userguide/as-suspend-resume-processes.html) in the *Amazon EC2 Auto Scaling User Guide*\.

-+ To specify which instances Auto Scaling should terminate first, choose a termination policy\.
++ To specify which instances Amazon EC2 Auto Scaling should terminate first, choose a termination policy\.
 For more information, see [Customizing the Termination Policy](http://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#custom-termination-policy) in the *Amazon EC2 Auto Scaling User Guide*\.

 **To enable termination protection for an instance at launch time**